l7mp/learning-go/99-labs/06-manageability/README.md

 ```

 An additional `optional: true` setting makes sure that Kubernetes will not complain when the ConfigMap does not provide the requested entry.

 > **Note**
 >
+> Mapping ConfigMaps to command line arguments (as opposed to environment variables) is not so trivial.
+This is why we prefer environment variables over command line flags for managing the startup parameters of cloud native apps.

+> **Note**
+>